viktar-charnarutski/algorithms/README.md

  - **FILO** First In, Last Out (*like a stack of plates*)
  - For *FIFO* functionality (*queue*) you can just revert the stack with help of an additional one: ```stack2.push(stack1.pop());```
  - For tracking a min or max value of the stack you can store your min/max value right before you got a new min/max.
+ - Two common uses for stacks are:
+   1. parsing (_like parentheses' order validation_)
+   2. tree or graph traversal (_like depth-first traversal_)

 ### Trees
  - Trees (*not binary thees*) could be used for storing, for example, a bunch of phone numbers with each node having up to 10 children - one for each digit